C02 – Integrated Fluid-Actuators

 Funding Phase II

-In the second funding period, the principles are now to be extended for multiaxial spanning slabs.
-These components generally comprise 50-75 % of the building mass in typical skeleton-frame constructions and thus offer an even greater potential for savings compared to the concrete beams investigated in the first funding period.
-Furthermore, the additional spatial dimension raises new questions.
-So far, Integrated actuators that meet the specific requirements of multiaxial load transfer do not exist in mechanical engineering or related domains.
-The central research question in subproject C02 is as follows:
+In the second funding period, the principles of FP1 are extended to biaxially stressed slab structures.
+These components account for up to 50% of the structural mass in a skeleton structure, for example, and therefore offer even greater potential for resource savings compared to the concrete beams of the first funding period.
+The additional spatial dimension also raises new issues.
+Integrated actuators that meet the specific requirements of multi-axial load transfer do not exist in mechanical engineering or related fields.
+The central question of the second funding period in subproject C02 is therefore

-How must fluid actuators be designed for integration into a plate structure?
-How can stresses, deformations, and vibrations be reduced with this system?
+How must fluidic actuators be designed for integration into a slab structure, how must the integration be implemented, and how can stresses, deformations, and vibrations be reduced with this system?

 Subproject Leader